linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 The credit crisis of 2008-2009, when lending among banks and other financial institutions effectively seized up, was in large measure a crisis of transparency.
 The biggest problem was a widespread lack of confidence in the financial standing of counterparties to a trade.
 If one institution could not be confident that another would remain solvent, it would understandably be reluctant to offer it a loan.
 When doubt about the credit exposure of customers and trading partners spiked to levels not seen since the Great Depression, the market for loans dried up.

 Credit default swaps in particular were cited for fostering doubts about counterparty reliability.
-By August 2008,  $63 trillion of such swaps were reportedly outstanding.
-(By comparison, U.S. gross domestic product in 2008 was about$ 14 trillion.)
+By August 2008,  \$63 trillion of such swaps were reportedly outstanding.
+(By comparison, U.S. gross domestic product in 2008 was about\$ 14 trillion.)
 As the subprime mortgage market collapsed and the economy entered a deep recession, the potential obligations on these contracts ballooned to levels previously considered unimaginable and the ability of CDS sellers to honor their commitments appeared in doubt.
 For example, the huge insurance firm AIG alone had sold more than 400 billion of CDS contracts on subprime mortgages and other loans and was days from insolvency.
 But AIG's insolvency could have triggered the insolvency of other firms that had relied on its promise of protection against loan defaults.
 These in turn might have triggered further defaults.
 In the end, the government felt compelled to rescue AIG to prevent a chain reaction of insolvencies.

 Counterparty risk and lax reporting requirements made it effectively impossible to tease out firms' exposures to credit risk.
 One problem was that CDS positions did not have to be accounted for on balance sheets.
 And the possibility of one default setting off a sequence of further defaults meant that lenders were exposed to the default of an institution with which they did not even directly trade.
 Such knock-on effects create systemic risk, in which the entire financial system can freeze up.
 With the ripple effects of bad debt extending in ever-widening circles, lending to anyone can seem imprudent.